Frequently Asked Questions

 For most wedding projects, I work alone with 2 cameras.
-The times I work with another videographer or assistant is whenever couples choose package options with full ceremony.
+The times I work with another videographer or assistant is whenever couples feel they need further coverage or they getting ready miles apart.
 Wedding films require a less intensive coverage (albeit continuous at times) than photography and, therefore, I chose to work alone to keep the costs down for couples and to make sure I'm as unobtrusive as possible.
 After all, the wedding is all about you, not about me filming it!
 You will have a better idea if you look at my pricing.

 Cinematic documentary films are the essence of my approach to wedding videography.
 Although used (and abused) to describe any film to make it look credible and cool, cinematic is an open concept that essentially means films have a cinema-like quality - in artistic value, in story and technique.
 Cinematic wedding films are therefore wedding films in which the technique used (in shooting and editing, both in pictures and audio) makes it resemble the style and quality of cinema productions.

 I know what you are thinking.
 My films look a good deal different from those one sees in cinemas.
 Indeed, there are always ways to make a wedding look better.
 More crew, more cameras, lighting, cranes - you name it.
 However, one must not forget your wedding day is a celebration.
 You wouldn't want a sound guy with a boom mic over your head while you were getting married; or a crew of three or four running cables and LED panels during your ceremony.
 I want to keep the operation small, stealth and discrete, since most people feel awkward when being filmed.
 And in the end of the day, the wedding happens because of you and I have the privilege to be filming it - not the other way around.

 5. What about those interviews featured in some of your films?
 Do I have to talk to the camera?